Skip to main content

 A key principle of the University’s Climate Plan is our ambition to deliver net zero emissions by 2030, and no direct emissions by 2050.
 More than £150 million is being invested in this programme over the decade.

-Our Pathway to Net Zero report sets out how we plan to achieve this.
+Our Pathway to Net Zero report sets out our approach to achieving this, alongside our Net Zero Delivery Plan which sets out the specific programmes of work designed to tackle emissions from our estate.
 The ambitious yet realistic pathway outlines our approach to carbon management across our operations, reducing our use of energy and moving towards ensuring the energy we do use comes from renewable sources.

-Drawing on our research expertise, we will use a Living Lab approach to test new solutions and share what we learn.
+Drawing on our research expertise, we will use a Living Lab approach to test new solutions and share what we learn, such as our work exploring geothermal energy on campus.
 Where we can’t avoid emissions we’ll balance them through academically verified projects that remove carbon, in order to achieve net zero emissions.

 What is included in our net zero target?

 Our net zero by 2030 target is made up of emissions from the fuel and energy used across our estate, including University operated residential accommodation, as well as emissions associated with business travel and commuting by staff and students.
-The baseline figure for this core carbon footprint is just under 72,000 tonnes of CO2 equivalent emissions (CO2e).
+The baseline figure for this core carbon footprint is just over 65,000 tonnes of CO2 equivalent emissions (CO2e).

 Emissions sources included in net zero